 The path today hugged the river – apart from a 2 mile diversion around Babcock Hythe seemingly to avoid a caravan park.
 This made the stretch after the diversion in particular quite convoluted, as the river wound back and forth.
 It was possible to take some short cuts avoiding the bends, but this defeated the object for me.

 The stretch was characterised by open meadows, bridges and locks.
 Indeed just after setting off you encounter a huge field managed by Natural England in order to encourage ground nesting birds.
-It is in this field that another one of the Thames strange “right of way” bridges appears; there are several between Lechlade and Oxford.
+It is in this field that another one of the Thames strange “right of way” bridges appears.

 This stretch also has five locks managed by the Environment Agency, and yet again are all beautifully looked after.
 Northmoor, Pinkhill, Eynsham, Kings and Godstow Locks.
 Each have their own automatic weir to control the water flow along the Thames.
 More information on each lock can be found from the Visit Thames website.